r3ps4J/r3_prospecting/README.md

 - Add this to your `server.cfg`:

 ```
-ensure r3_pawnshop
+ensure r3_prospecting
 ```
-- Add the items to your shared.lua
+- Add the items to your core or inventory script.

 ## Credits
 This resource was made from [glitchdetectors example handler](https://github.com/glitchdetector/fivem-prospecting-example).